Mike Hogewood: Other work

-Hogewood also was a broadcaster for TNN Sports' coverage of Monster Jam from 2000-2002.
+Hogewood also was a broadcaster for TNN Sports' coverage of Monster Jam from 2000 to 2002.
 He also covered events for the Big South Conference, and did commercials for Carolina Kia in the Triad.

 Hogewood's most recent work had been as the play-by-play commentator for professional wrestling promotion, Ring of Honor, as a part of its television deal with Denver-based network, HDNet.

-Hogewood retired in 2013 after 26 years as a sports broadcaster.
+Hogewood retired from ACC football in 2013 after 26 years as a sports broadcaster.

-Hogewood died on September 5, 2018 at the age of 63 of a heart attack in his sleep.
+Hogewood died on September 5, 2018, at the age of 63 of a heart attack in his sleep.